h-titouan/h-titouan/README.md

 #### Work Experience

 - I worked 2 years for Champagne Basket as an Assistant Coach (U21 Team) in charge of performance through video and data and also for the profesionnal Team (1st Division) through video analysis.
-- Since this year, I work for Monaco Basketball as an assistant coach (U21 team) in charge of performance through video and data.
+- Since two years, I work for Monaco Basketball as an assistant coach (U21 team) in charge of performance through video and data.

 #### Project and skills :